Composed and Written by

 Artist Curated by

-1 A Psalm of David.
-The Lordis my light and my salvation; whom shall I fear?
-The Lord is the strength of my life; of whom shall I be afraid?
+1 The LORD is my light and my salvation; whom shall I fear? the LORD is the strength of my life; of whom shall I be afraid?

 3 O send out thy light and thy truth: let them lead me; let them bring me unto thy holy hill, and to thy tabernacles.